learn-co-curriculum/phase-3-active-record-crud-operations-lab/TUTORIAL.md

   movie.save
 end
 ```
-IN this section we create a moveie, find it by the title and then change the title.
+In this section we create a movie, find it by the title and then change the title.
 We no longer have to make a SQL statement to do so, we can just use ruby code to set the title equal to a different
 ### Can be updated using the update method
 ```
 def can_update_using_update_method